apache/rocketmq-externals/rocketmq-docker/README.md

 So you will find it works, enjoy!

-## Frequently asked questions:
+## Frequently asked questions

-#### 1. If I want the broker container to load my customized configuration file (which means `broker.conf`) when it starts, how can I do this?
+#### 1. If I want the broker container to load my customized configuration file (which means `broker.conf`) when it starts, how can I achieve this?

 First, create the customized `broker.conf`, like below:
 ```